kyung-lee-official/nestjs-sandbox/src/applications/upload-large-xlsx/README.md

 # Upload Large XLSX

 This module handles large XLSX file uploads with background processing using Bull queues and provides real-time progress updates via Socket.IO WebSocket gateway.
-The implementation uses a three-processor architecture with Redis for temporary file storage and Zod for type-safe validation.
+The implementation uses a three-processor architecture with Redis for temporary file storage, Zod for type-safe validation, and includes validation error export functionality for user-friendly error review.

 ## Module Structure